yasin-arafat-05/Mynotes/Academic/Phy_2nd_Sir_Part/Elasticity.md

 Hooke's Law is a foundational principle in physics, stating that, within the elastic limit, the force required to deform a material by a certain distance is directly proportional to that distance.

 **Explanation:**
 Hooke's Law applies to a wide range of elastic materials.
 Let's consider a generic elastic material (not necessarily a spring) experiencing deformation.
-The law can be expressed as &\(F = -k \cdot x\)$, where:
+The law can be expressed as $\(F = -k \cdot x\)$, where:

 - $\(F\)$ is the force applied to the material.
 - $\(k\)$ is the material's elastic constant, a measure of its stiffness.